As the morning rays peek over the trees

-However, eggs have been demonized in the past because they contain a large amount of cholesterol, which was believed to increase the risk of heart …Read More
+However, eggs have been demonized in the past because they contain a large amount of cholesterol, which was believed to increase the risk of …Read More

 Years ago, I would look at people and ask myself whether they liked me.

 I eventually learned to instead ask myself whether I like them.

 I like you.